cyle/cylenet/README.md

 - all of this is still TCP-based, which is inadequate for my hopes with WiNS
 - the SSL certificate crap still relies on DNS, which I don't want
 - WiNS and CTP are "standards" much like DNS and HTTP, I just need to write the standards specs.
 Most of it involves a simple request which expects a response that contains a status code and a result.
+- "ctproot" is the folder the CTP server uses as a base for requests.

 ## Ideas